cknow/awesome-validator/docs/url.md

 # Url

-Validates if the given input is url.
+Validates if the given input is a url.

 Valid values: